andrescorrada/IntroductionToAlgebraicEvaluation/python/README.md

 group evaluations are impossible.
 The NTQR package carries this out by formulating algebraic logical axioms that must be obeyed by all evaluations of a given type or model.

+Using logic as an aid for safety is well known in other industries.
+Formal software verification is one requirement for certifying the software that carries out emergency shutdowns of nuclear plants.
+Autonomous vehicles are field tested using linear temporal logic.

+But logic seems out of place with how we engineer AI agents nowadays, mostly as statistical algorithms that depend and rely on a well developed set of ideas from probability theory.
+In addition, for some readers it may remind them of the symbolic AI systems that were developed before probability theory became the basic tool for building algorithms.
+These used knowledge bases and tried to reason about the world and their actions.
+The logic of unsupervised evaluation we are talking about is none of those.

+It is not a logic about how to make decisions.
+That is what the symbolic systems try to do.
+They do withs using a **world model**.
+These are hard define except in simulated worlds.
+Evaluations are not like that.
+A binary test is a binary test in any domain.
+The logic of unsupervised evaluation requires **evaluation models**.
+And these are trivial to specify and construct.

+The use of logic to keep us safer is well known in many engineering contexts.
+Software that is used to safely shutdown nuclear plants is certified by using methods from formal software verification to logically prove they comply with their specified use.
+The NTQR package brings the framework of formal verification to unsupervised evaluations.

 The current version is building out the axioms and logic for the case of binary classifiers and responders.
 Future versions will consider 3 or more classes.